 “Instead of the complacency of the Tories, Labour will ensure we earn our way to higher living standards for all with more good jobs.
 A Labour government will raise the minimum wage to £8 an hour, give incentives to employers to pay a living wage, expand free childcare for working parents, boost apprenticeships and get 200,000 homes a year built.”

 It is especially significant that the rise in second jobs includes a 22 per cent increase in the number of people who are self-employed as a second job.

 IFS and Family Resources Survey data shows that gross income among the self-employed fell by 14 per cent between financial year 2009/10 and 2012/13.

 Furthermore, new Universal Credit rules threaten 600,000 self-employed workers with a huge increase in red tape.

 In her statement, Reeves said that Labour would cut red tape for older workers who are self-employed.
 She promised that Labour would ensure these workers are treated fairly in the mortgage market, and that they are able to save for a pension.

 Iain Duncan Smith has previously said that the growth in self-employment is ‘both a sign and a result of the economic recovery this government is delivering’.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.